mechanicalapple/eff/README.md

 # eff
-A CPU utilisation calculator for running SLURM jobs.
+A CPU utilization calculator for running SLURM jobs.

 Usage: